 The Brukor and Nepo traditions, among others, originated after their settlement, as they relied on animals for survival, particularly yaks, cattle, and sheep, due to the harsh climate.
 Each household owns pastureland, and in the summer, they take their animals to graze in the higher mountains, and in the winter, they graze in the lower pastures.
 The number of animals a household possesses determines their status.

-The people of Eastern Bhutan (Sharchop) call people of Merak and Sektang as Brokpa and they share a very interesting traditional relationship over centuries passed down from many generations.
-When the winter approaches, they were busy packing things for their journey to lowland villages(Chailng, Shonphu, Radhi, Phongme, Bidung, Bartsham, Bikhar, Kanglung, Khaling & etc).
-Reaching destination, they stayed with their Nepos(host).
-Most Brokpas have Nepos in different villages, with whom they have good trading and social relationship since from their ancestors.
-As a sign of meeting gesture, Brokpa offered butter and cheese to their host.
-Then the host provided them with food, drinks and shelter, which was a sign of strong bond.
+The people of Eastern Bhutan, called Sharchop, refer to the people of Merak and Sektang as Brokpa, and they share a traditional relationship that has been passed down for many generations.
+As winter approaches, Brokpas pack up and travel to lowland villages such as Chailng, Shonphu, Radhi, Phongme, Bildung, Bartsham, Bikhar, Kanglung, and Khaling, among others.
+There, they stay with their Nepos, with whom they have had a strong trading and social relationship since their ancestors.
+As a sign of hospitality, Brokpas offer butter and cheese to their hosts, who provide them with food, drinks, and shelter, forming a strong bond.

 During their stay, Nepos help them exchange their animal products for grains, including prized yegpa (fermented cheese in a leather bag), fresh cheese, butter, dried meats, wool, and incense, using a barter system.
 Brokpa provide animal products in Sang or kilograms, and in return, lowland villagers provide grains in Bre or a Change of the agreed amount.
 After trading, they load the collected grains onto horses or Zo (a crossbreed between cattle and yak) for the return journey.
 Winter is the busiest time for Brokpas as they trade all their preserved animal products for grains, stocking up for an entire year.